yk3635/Assignment4/tshoot-doc.md

 If triage above doesn't resolve it or points outside this node's control:

 1. Capture the Section 0 fast-triage output in full
+2. Capture both log sources:
-2. Capture `sudo docker logs anthropic-nginx --since 1h`
+   - `sudo docker logs anthropic-nginx --since 1h` (container-level: crash/startup only)
+   - `sudo tail -500 /data/nginx/logs/error.log` and `access.log` (actual nginx activity)
 3. Note exact timestamps, endpoint(s), and client IP(s) involved
 4. Note whether this correlates with a recent deploy (check with the deploy owner)